SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 - If using a _Thin Event Notification_ pattern, where only the necessary details are provided from a data point of view, this does tend to increase coupling between the event source and sink’s (consumers) as what attributes are provided are typically directly correlated with the needs of the use case vs being more flexible.

 Positive
-: The advantage of this pattern however is that the data is smaller in size and can thus reduce latency and bandwidth when important.
+: The advantage of this pattern however is that the data is smaller and can thus reduce latency and bandwidth when important.
 In general, the source of that event should be the single authoritative source for all published attributes.

 #### Hypermedia-Driven Events